 Low Power Mode for iOS doesn’t turn itself on automatically, but your iPhone will prompt you to enable it via a pop-up dialog box once its battery level hits 20 percent.
 The mode does automatically turn itself off though—once you’ve got your handset back up to 80 percent charged.

-You can turn Low Power Mode on or off any time you like, by opening Settings, then tapping Battery and Low Power Mode.
-You can also add a Low Power Mode toggle switch to the iOS Control Center: from Settings, open Control Center and choose Customize Controls.
+You can turn Low Power Mode on or off any time you like, though, by opening Settings, then tapping Battery and activating the toggle switch next to Low Power Mode.
+You can also add a Low Power Mode shortcut to the iOS Control Center: from Settings, open Control Center and tap the green plus icon next to Low Power Mode.

 With the mode enabled, the battery icon in the status bar will be yellow.
-Swipe down from the top right-hand corner of the screen to see the current battery level, or go back to the Battery section within Settings.
-That screen will also show you the apps that are the worst offenders in terms of battery drain.
+Swipe down from the top right-hand corner of the screen to open the control center and see the current battery level, or go back to the Battery section within Settings and activate the toggle switch next to Battery Percentage to keep the number visible at all times.
+The main battery settings screen will also show you the apps that are the worst offenders in terms of power drain.

 Not all of the changes Low Power Mode makes are locked in place.
-You can, for example, ramp the brightness back up.
+You can, for example, ramp the brightness back up via the brightness shortcut in the Control Center or the slider under Display & Brightness in Settings.
 Other changes to the settings, like the length of time it takes for the screen to automatically lock and the extent to which apps can be active in the background, can’t be reconfigured.

 Battery Saver on Android

-To turn Battery Saver on manually, choose Battery, then Battery Saver from Android Settings.
-Tap Turn on now to enable the mode, or choose Set a schedule—this will let you specify what power level will trigger Battery Saver.
+To turn Battery Saver on manually, go to Settings, choose Battery, then Battery Saver from Android Settings.
+Tap the toggle switch next to Use Battery Saver to enable the mode, or choose Set a schedule—this will let you specify what power level will trigger Battery Saver, from 10 to 75 percent.
 You can also get Android to automatically enable its low power mode if it thinks your phone won’t make it to the next charge, based on previous usage habits.
+To set this up, tap Extreme Battery Saver on the same screen and then When to use.
+You can opt to disable it completely, have it always on, or have your device ask you every time.
 For fast access, you can find an on-off toggle switch in Quick Settings (swipe down from the top of the screen with two fingers).
+If it’s not there, tap the edit button (it looks like a pen) and manually add it to the Quick Settings menu.

 Android being Android, you’ll see different battery-saving options on different phones, though they all work in a similar way.
-On Samsung phones, for example, tap Device Care, Battery, and then Power mode to choose how aggressively the phone manages the battery.
+On Samsung phones, for example, open Settings, tap Battery and device care, Battery, and then Power saving mode to choose how aggressively the phone manages the battery.
 As you switch between modes, you’ll be able to configure some of the settings used, such as display brightness.

 Correction April 30, 2021: The story previously reported that it was possible to change the auto-lock time while in Low Power Mode for iOS.
 That is not possible.